-SIU Staffing
+SIU Staffing Review, investigate, and audit Contractor's Providers

-(One (1) full-time Iowa-dedicated SIU
+(One (1) full-time Iowa-dedicated SIU and Enrolled Members to identify Fraud, waste, and

-staff member for each one hundred
+staff member for each one hundred Abuse.

 thousand (100,000) Enrolled Members

 assigned to the Contractor and a

 majority of SIU staff located in Iowa.)